sass-collective/sass-collective/packages/rem/README.md

 ### Top-level config override

-If the `$baseline` variable are already used on top-level, by another dependency for example, you can't use `@use ... with` anymore, because the module can only be setup once like that, this is Sass restriction with **Module System**, but a solution exist for override the main configuration, with a mixin!
+If variables are already configured on top-level, by another dependency for example, you can't use the `@use ... with` solution anymore, because the module can only be setup once, this is Sass restriction with **Module System**, but another solution exist for override the main configuration, with a mixin!

 ```scss
 @include config(10px);